-Umami Drops and Pickled Seaweed are made using one of the kelp species of seaweed called Alaria esculenta (otherwise known as Alaria, or Dabberlocks, or Badderlocks, or Atlantic Wakame, or Winged Kelp!)
+Umami Drops are made using one of the kelp species of seaweed called Alaria esculenta (otherwise known as Alaria, or Dabberlocks, or Badderlocks, or Atlantic Wakame, or Winged Kelp!)

-The Alaria esculenta is supplied by Islander Rathlin Kelp who produce their seaweed to organic standards off the island of Rathlin, Northern Ireland, within a Marine Conservation Zone.
+The Alaria esculenta and Saccharina latissima are supplied by Islander Rathlin Kelp who produce their seaweed to organic standards off the island of Rathlin, Northern Ireland, within a Marine Conservation Zone.
 The seaweed is cultivated and harvested without the need for land, freshwater, fertilisers or pesticides.

 This seaweed is very different to the seaweed that washes up on beaches!
 The seaweed supplied by Islander Rathlin Kelp is sustainably cultivated and harvested from the living, growing plant.

 Seaweed has been deservedly gaining in reputation as a sustainable superfood.
 It contains high levels of antioxidants and a wide array of vitamins and minerals including iodine.

 There are thousands of species of seaweed globally, and each has its own nutritional profile.
 Alaria esculenta and Saccharina latissima belong to the kelp family of seaweeds.
 They are high in iodine, calcium, potassium, and magnesium.
 They also contain fucoxanthin and alginic acid.

 There is a lack of comprehensive data on the iodine status of the UK population, but research suggests that mild iodine deficiency in the UK is an issue - particularly for vulnerable groups, namely vegans or others who don't eat dairy or fish, teenage girls, women of child bearing age, and pregnant women.